madelinezday/buttondown/Registraion & Setup.md

 ### Organize your subscriber base

 [Tags](https://docs.buttondown.email/getting-started/building-your-subscriber-base#adding-tags-to-your-subscribers) can be used to sort your subscribers, as well as to send out targeted email blasts.
 Like tags, [metadata](https://docs.buttondown.email/getting-started/building-your-subscriber-base#adding-metadata-to-your-subscribers) can also provide additional context for subscribers.
-That context can come in handy when you’re searching for a specific set of subscribers.
+That context can come in handy if you’re searching for a specific set of subscribers.

 Want to learn more about tags and metadata?
 Our “[Building Your Subscriber Base](https://docs.buttondown.email/getting-started/building-your-subscriber-base)” doc is the best way to do so.